liuziyuan/papa1024/README.md

 ## Description
 > papa(爬爬)1024 is the web crawler application of the 1024 forum.
-Through this application to learn python, including  string, array, dictionary, class, multithread, multi process and so on.
+Through this application to learn python, including  string, array, dictionary, class, multithread, multi process ,coroutine and so on.
 Through this project, we can master various uses of Python.

 ## How to use it